 Is there any reason to specify powder metallurgy over traditional machining beyond “that’s how we’ve always done it”?
 The answer is a definite “yes” -- and for more reasons than just the low cost.

 With conventional manufacturing, you melt it, you roll it, you cast, it you machine it.
 A lot of steps, and a lot of scrap metal at the end.

 Using powder metal reduces waste considerably and therefore can be called an environmentally friendly manufacturing process.
 Sounds like an oxymoron, but it’s really true!

 Leftover metal from machining is minimized.
 There are no metal chips to throw out.
 When you look closely, it’s apparent that powder metallurgy is truly a “green process.”
-In fact, a study by Ford Motor Co. years ago showed that the PM process is 15% more energy-efficient than traditional machining.
+In fact, a study by Ford Motor Co. a few years ago showed that the PM process is 15% more energy-efficient than traditional machining.